Table of Contents

 No matter why you want to have user accounts on your website, the basic process is the same, which is the focus of this post.

-In this step-by-step guide, you’ll learn how to build a website with user accounts powered by WordPress and Profile Builder Pro.
-You’ll be able to…
+In this step-by-step guide, you’ll learn how I built a website with user accounts powered by WordPress and Profile Builder Pro and how you can do it too.
+We’ll be able to…

 Ready to get started?
 Let’s dig in!